SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 }
 ```

+## User listing in Cloud Function

+For app's requirements, app could use Cloud Function to support its own user listing functionality if it creates its own user table and implement some hooks.

+1. Developer creates `user` table hosted in Cloud Function DB.
+2. Developer supports `after_signup` hooks.
+3. Insert user data into `user` table in the hook.
+4. Cloud Function could create its own query functionality with it's DB.

 ## [TBD] Use case: User Management Dashboard

 Consider a dashboard, which provides general purpose user management functions.
 For normal application users, it should support: